qewaru/win-server-setup/README.md

 > **FAQ:** *What `OU=x,DC=y,DC=z` stands for?*
 >
 > **Answer:** OU - Organizational Unit in your AD (used for department separation, with different policies/permissions).
 DC - splited name of your domain.
 For exmaple, if your full domain is `mycooldomain.local`, then DC will be `DC=mycooldomain,DC=local`.

+## **Troubleshooting**
+> Problem: DNS Server warning about failed synchronization

+1. Open ```cmd.exe``` as Administrator.
+2. Run ```repadmin /syncall /AdeP``` - it should force synchronization for Active Directory
+3. If previous command works fine, then everything is running.
+Otherwise, run ```repadmin /replsummary``` - checks status accross the domain for errors and/or successes.Procceed by next steps.
+4. Run ```repadmin /showrepl``` - it will show the replication summarry of the previous command.
+5. Finally, run ```repadmin /syncall /AdeP``` once again.
+Now it should synchronize.

+> Problem: OpenSSH does not work

+1. Let's check, if firewall is allowing ssh connection - `Get-NetFirewallRule -Name *ssh*`
+2. Find **"Enabled"** and **"Action"** tabs.
+If they are True/Allow, then everything should be fine.
+3. If not, use this - `New-NetFirewallRule -Name sshd -DisplayName 'OpenSSH Server (sshd)' -Enabled True -Direction Inbound -Protocol TCP -Action Allow -LocalPort 22`
+4. If problem persists, check if router firewall rules allow connection
+5. Additionally, check for typos in your terminal connection, it must be `<user-name>@<local-ip-address>` (e.g. `superAdmin@192.168.0.100`)